What does “densetsu” mean in Japanese?

 Densetsu in kanji

-The kanji expression of “densetsu” consists of the following two characters:
+The kanji expression of “densetsu” consists of the following two kanji characters:

-- 伝 : a kanji character used to express the act of telling or conveying.
+- 伝 : a kanji character used to refer to the act of telling or conveying.
+This kanji can also be found in other words like “tsutaeru“.

-- 説 : a kanji character used to express the act of preaching or explaining.
+- 説 : a kanji character used to refer to the act of preaching or explaining.

-From these two kanji characters, we can understand that “densetsu” literally means ‘telling and preaching’.
-This literal interpretation is not completely in line with the meanings, but sill very close, I think.
-Something to be told and preached to the next generation can be considered as a legend in the Japanese language.
+From these two kanji characters, we can understand that “densetsu” literally means ‘telling and preaching’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Legends are often something to be told and preached to the next generation.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “densetsu” through the detailed kanji check above.

-Then, let me explain how to use “densetsu” through the example sentences below.
+So far, I’ve explained the definition and meanings of “densetsu” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “legend” in Japanese